iip-ecosphere/platform/platform/documentation/FAQ.md

   * Relative paths to Python services start after `src/main/python`, i.e., if your file is `src/main/python/services/myFile.pkl` your service shall use `services/myFile.pkl` as local path.
   * Check `src/main/assembly/python.yml` whether in addition to `**/*.py` also your model extensions are listed, e.g., `<include>**/*.pkl</include>`.
 Then run the build process of your application, to be on the safe side with `-U`.

 ## My Python service does not emit anything when I call print or printf

 *Symptom:* You do not see any or delayed Python output when you call print or printf in the application log.

 *Reason:* By default, Python buffers the standard output streams.
-If a service is running longer, full buffers are emitted, potentially a bit delayed.
+If a service is running longer, full buffers are emitted, eventually a bit delayed.
 For integrations based on the command line streams, delays may cause effects on downstream services.
 Moreover, as we operate in this case on standard input/output, we redirect standard output to standard error streams.

 *Solution:* On regular Python calls of oktoflow (service integration, Python function calls) we now apply the Python argument -u, which disables standard stream buffering.
 Non-commandline stream integrations, e.g. webservices, log to usual streams, i.e., print to sysout.

+## I try to run tests locally but I do get strange NullPointerExceptions

+*Symptom:* You run some tests with Maven or IDE and run into NullPointerExceptions.

+*Reason:* Must not be a bug, could be an issue of trying to load plugins locally (if a github workspace is detected) to avoid packing-unpacking.
+We try to improve the build process here.

+*Solution:* Force building the missing plugins first, in particular those in services, such as for logging, websockets, rest, json, yaml.